MountainLight-Co-Ltd/LOL-Robot-Detector-PyTorch/README.md

 - Optional 2: Use your own dataset

   - **Data Preparation**: Use `cursurDetector.py` to read the mouse positions of your raw videos.
 The file will be saved in the `./mouse_positions` folder.
+Make sure you are downloaded the yolo model.
   - **Scaler Preparation**: Use `dataModifier.py` to extract the features of your raw mouse positions and use 'universal_scaler' to standrize them.
   - **Model Training**: Use `./new/train.py` to train your own model.
   - **Tip**: Make sure you are consistently using 1080p, 30fps videos.